RiddleTime/Race-Element/src/content/how-to-use-huds.md

 ---
-title: "How To: Use HUDs"
+title: "How To: HUD Tab"
 slug: how-to-use-huds
 description: Custom HUDs for Sim Racing
 type: guide